 Because the calcium level is high, calcium may be deposited throughout the body, particularly in the kidneys, blood vessels, lungs, and heart.
 The kidneys may be permanently damaged and malfunction, resulting in kidney failure.

 Vitamin D excess is usually diagnosed when blood tests detect a high calcium level in a person who takes high doses of vitamin D. Doctors also measure the level of vitamin D in the blood.

 Treatment of vitamin D toxicity involves stopping vitamin D supplements to offset the effects of a high calcium level in the blood.
 Fluids are given intravenously as needed.

-Drugs, such as corticosteroids Corticosteroids: Uses and Side Effects Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more or bisphosphonates, are given to suppress the release of calcium from the bones.
+Drugs, such as corticosteroids Corticosteroids: Uses and Side Effects or bisphosphonates Medications Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
+Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more , are given to suppress the release of calcium from the bones.

 Drugs Mentioned In This Article

 |Select Brand Names